 We've been introduced to four different tools that use conditions –

 while – in approximate order of usefulness.
-You’ll probably find, in the programs that you write and in your solutions to the exercises in this book, that you use
+You'll probably find, in the programs that you write and in your solutions to the exercises, that you use

 else very frequently,

 elif occasionally, and